isekOS/ISEK/README.md

 </h4>

 ---

-**Isek** is a decentralized agent network framework designed for building intelligent, collaborative agent-to-agent (A2A) systems.
-Agents in Isek autonomously discover peers, share context, and cooperatively solve tasks, forming a self-organizing, decentralized society.
+**ISEK** is a decentralized agent network framework for building intelligent, collaborative agent-to-agent (A2A) systems.
+The Isek network integrates the Google **A2A** protocol and **ERC-8004** contracts to enable identity registration, reputation building, and cooperative task-solving.
+Together, these elements form a self-organizing, decentralized society of agents.
-With native integration of large language models (LLMs) and a user-friendly CLI, Isek empowers developers and researchers to quickly prototype, deploy, and manage intelligent agent networks.

 > 🧪 **ISEK is under active development.** Contributions, feedback, and experiments are highly welcome.

 ---